 Since the beginning of the decade the cooperative has added expanded out to new areas and several new services while improving upon the services we already provide.

 Since 2010, expansion of our all fiber optic network has reached Big Falls, rural Park Rapids including Two Inlets, Emmaville, and Dorset, along with the Trout Lake Township east of Grand Rapids.
-Further expansion is expected to continue annually throughout the decade.
+Further expansion continued annually throughout the decade.

 In January of 2013, PBTV Everywhere was first offered to Paul Bunyan Television customers.
 PBTV Everywhere allows you to watch select network content on your computer, smart phone, or tablet at no additional cost.

 Since 2010, the cooperative has added several new networks to PBTV service and also increased the number of high definition networks available through PBTV HD.
-There are now over 100 networks in HD and more are being added every year.
 Whole-home DVR service is another new technology that was added this decade and has been very well received by members.

-In 2014, several new services were introduced for members.
-Smart Home services now give consumers a wide variety of home automation services.
-Business IT services provides business members with high quality, professional business communication IT support locally.
+In 2014, Business IT services were first offered and provides business members with high quality, professional business communication IT support locally.

 On September 18, 2014 a special news conference event was held at cooperative headquarters in Bemidji to announce the next Broadband initiative the cooperative is embarking on.
 The GigaZone is now one of the largest all-fiber optic Gigabit networks in the United States and work continues each year to extend it out to more locations in the region.
 The GigaZone offers unprecedented Internet speeds up to 1 Gigabit per second both uploads and downloads.
 Those who subscribe to GigaZone Internet can also add lower cost local phone service, unlimited local long distance, and PBTV Fusion service with free HD.
-Construction upgrades started in 2014 and will continue into the foreseeable future.
+Construction upgrades and expansion started in 2014 and have continued every year since.
 The GigaZone is the next chapter in a long history of providing our members the latest in technology first.